-Invitation to Tender for the Sub-synchronous oscillation protection for Type-4 WTGs project for the Carbon Trust's OWA Programme
+Invitation to Tender for the Type Test of Screen Connections project for the Carbon Trust's OWA Programme

-You are invited to submit a tender for the Sub-synchronous oscillation protection for Type-4 WTGs project (the "SSOP project" or "Project") which is part of the Offshore Wind Accelerator (OWA) programme.
-The key objective of the Project is to understand the detection of sub-synchronous oscillations and sub-synchronous resonance phenomena for wind farms with Type-4 wind turbine generators.
+You are invited to submit a Tender for the Type Test of Screen Connections project (the "ScreenConnect project" or "Project") which is part of the Offshore Wind Accelerator (OWA) programme.
+The key objective of the Project is to advance cable accessory testing protocols, fill existing gaps, and align standards with the evolving needs of the industry, ultimately contributing to more reliable and resilient cable accessories across various applications and voltage levels.